Has your Australian visa been cancelled or have you received a visa cancellation notice?

-This means that a departmental officer (or Minister for Immigration personally) has decided to cancel a visa which the Department of Immigration (DIBP) has previously granted.
+This means that a departmental officer (or Minister for Immigration personally) has decided to cancel a visa.
+A visa which the Department of Immigration (DIBP) has previously granted.

-A decision to cancel a visa will usually result in the cancellation of other visas you may have been granted – for example a bridging visa.
+A decision to cancel a visa will usually result in the cancellation of other granted visas.
+This includes for example a bridging visa.
 Visa cancellations also typically extend to all family members holding that visa.

 #2 Can Visa Cancellation Decisions Be Reviewed or Revoked?

 If the DIBP cancels your visa, they will normally advise you of the decision in writing.